skinny85/jilt/Readme.md

 Finally, you can also place the `@Builder` annotation on a (static) method.
-In that case, the built class will be the return type of the method, and the Builder properties will be all of the method parameters, in the same order as they were declared in the method.
+In that case, the built class will be the return type of the method, and the Builder properties will be the method parameters, in the same order as they were declared in the method.
 The instance will be created by making a call to the annotated method.

 This is the most flexible way of generating Builders in Jilt - you have full control of the code constructing the final instance, which allows you to do things like:

 * Generate Builders for classes without modifying their source code, or for classes that you don't control (from libraries, for example).
 * Generate Builders for classes with non-standard ways to construct them